rkubik/paypark/README.md

 ## SMS API Services

-PayPark is configured to support different SMS API services.
-Currently PayPark supports:
+PayPark is configured to support different SMS API services to send and receive SMS messages:

 - Twilio
+- BulkSMS